thelindr/pizzabot/README.md

 ### 2. Objects

 Let's give all pizzas their own price.
 In your `array`, create an `object` for every type of pizza that you have.
 Each pizza should have a name, a price and a true and false option for if that pizza is dicounted or not.

 Print your menu by using your object's names and price.

 Update the function that calculates the total price to use the object's price instead – so it can handle that the pizzas now have different prices.

-Update the discount function to use the discount value instead, so every pizza can have a discount, not just Hawaii.
+Update the discount function to use the discount value instead to check if the pizza are discounted or not, so every pizza can have a discount, not just Hawaii.

 ### 3. Classes

-Let's do the same thing but with classes instead.
+Let's try and do the same thing but with classes.

 Create a pizza class where the name, price and discount are attributes.